Yuanyuan-Shi/website/_pages/about.md

 I am currently a postdoc researcher at [Caltech](http://www.cms.caltech.edu/), working with Prof. [Adam Wierman](http://users.cms.caltech.edu/~adamw/) and Prof. [Anima Anandkumar](http://tensorlab.cms.caltech.edu/users/anima/).
 Earlier, I obtained my Ph.D. from [Electrical and Computer Engineering](https://www.ece.uw.edu/) department at the [University of Washington](https://www.washington.edu/), advised by [Prof. Baosen Zhang](https://zhangbaosen.github.io/).
 My research interests are in the area of energy systems and cyberphysical systems, spanning from machine learning, optimization to control.

 I will be joining the [ECE department](http://www.ece.ucsd.edu/) at UCSD as an Assistant Professor starting July 2021.
-There are multiple openings for Ph.D. students and postdocs starting from Fall 2021, and research opportunities for UCSD master/undergraduate students and interns.
-If you're interested, feel free send me an email at [yyshi@eng.ucsd.edu](yyshi@eng.ucsd.edu).
+There are multiple openings for Ph.D. students and postdoctoral candidates starting from Fall 2021, and research opportunities for UCSD masters/undergraduates and interns.
+If you're interested, feel free to email me at [yyshi@eng.ucsd.edu](yyshi@eng.ucsd.edu).

 News
 ======